Erikzaksf/anagrams/README.md

 # Anagrams

-This is a solo programming project for Epicodus that requires a Ruby method that will determine if a given :
+  This is a solo programming project for Epicodus that requires a Ruby method that will determine if a given pair of words is an anagram.

-    Numbers divisible by 3 are replaced with "ping" Numbers divisible by 5 are replaced with "pong" Numbers divisible by 15 are replaced with "ping-pong"

-A user should be able to enter a new number and see new results over and over again.

 ### Prerequisites